 Wheel nut indicators enable the operator to conduct faster and more frequent routine safety checks.
 Without indicators, it's not possible to see if a nut is loose without physically checking it.
 With indicators you can be confident that nothing has moved by simply looking at each wheel.
 This saves valuable time and makes it easier for drivers to detect and fix problems before they become dangerous.

 Loss of clamping force through both under torquing and over torquing can lead to wheel failure.
-Years of regular maintenance creates long term wear but bad practises and incorrect use of tools can accelerate this process.
-Over torquing stretches the stud beyond its tensile limit until it can no longer maintain the required clamping force.
+Years of regular maintenance creates long term wear but bad practises and incorrect calibration of tools can accelerate this process.
+Over torquing stretches the stud beyond its tensile limit where it can no longer maintain the required clamping force.
 Under these conditions, the stud will eventually shear, placing the remaining fasteners under increased load.
 Undetected this can result in a progressive failure and the wheel is no longer secured.

 Out of Sight Out of Mind